 30 Days Wild is a very open challenge, and so many people took part: over 350,000 people signed up across the whole country, with over 10 million little 'acts of wildness' taking place, connecting people to nature every day for a whole month.

-For more information on how to get more involved with

-our Trust then please get in touch with our corporate team by email: corporate@wildlifebcn.org or call us for a chat on 01954 713 500
+For more information on how to get more involved with our Trust then please get in touch with our team at corporate@wildlifebcn.org.

 Good Luck!